xiangjiph/xiangjiph.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate in Biological Physics supervised by [Professor David Kleinfeld](https://physics.ucsd.edu/Directory/Person/90) at University of California San Diego (UCSD).
-I am combining experimental, theoretical and computational approaches to understand brain vascular network strucutre, and its roles in maintaining homeostasis and regulating blood flow.
+I am a Postdoctoral Fellow in Biological Physics in [Professor David Kleinfeld](https://physics.ucsd.edu/Directory/Person/90)'s research group at UC San Diego (UCSD).
+Previously, I obtained my Ph.D. in Physics and M.S. in Electrical Engineering from UCSD.
+I am combining experimental, theoretical and computational approaches to understand brain vascular network strucutre and its roles in maintaining homeostasis and regulating blood flow.
 Specifically, I am working on the following directions:
 - Developing techniques for large-scale, high-resoluiton 3D imaging of heterogeneous biological tissue
 - Developing computational pipelines to construct the spatial graph representation (vascular connectome) of the entire vasuclar network in mouse brain
 - Applying theoretical analysis and computational modeling to quantitatively understand the physiological significances of the network structure